mesosphere/dcos-docs-site/pages/1.13/deploying-services/pods/index.md

 navigationTitle:  Pods
 title: Pods
 menuWeight: 85
-excerpt: Using pods to group resources
+excerpt: Using pods to share group resources
 enterprise: false
 ---

 # Overview
 Pods enable you to share storage, networking, and other resources among a group of applications on a single agent.
 You can then address them as one group rather than as separate applications and manage health as a unit.